danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 But why the lid?
 Suppose I decide not to bother with the lid, and throw the jar to the ground, breaking it open.
 Why is this not simply another way of opening the jar?
+Why do we call it a breaking-open rather than a merely-open?

 Well, when we say the jar is opened, it seems we want the jar to remain a jar: something opened without being broken.
-Or to put the point more abstractly: we want the word "opened" in this case to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
-Or still more abstractly: we want the word "open" to refer to the sense in which there is continuity, yet at the same time distinctness, between inside and outside.
+Or to put the point more abstractly: we want the word "opened" to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
+Or still more abstractly: we want the word "open" to mean that there is continuity, yet at the same time distinctness, between inside and outside.

-But this, then, is the paradox lurking in the word "open".
+But this, then, is the paradox.
 For how, once the jar is open, can there be continuity,  yet at the same time distinctness, or *discontinuity*, between inside and outside?
 How can any continuous path from inside the jar out, or outside in, preserve this difference rather than erase it?
-After all, if we leave the jar of pickles open, they will sooner or later spoil. ---As if for nature, even if not for us, there is no difference between an open jar and a broken jar; no real distinction, that is, between inside and outside once the barrier between them has been removed.
+After all, if we leave the jar of pickles open, they will sooner or later spoil. ---As if there is no real difference between an open jar and a broken jar; no real distinction between inside and outside once the barrier between them has been removed.
+So what makes the distinction real?
+In what sense can our jar be open at all?

 [Back to top](#top)